eaton/schema/README.md

 - CreativeWork/Project (in Schema.org language, this is a kind of organization.
 For me, it's a CreativeWork optionally for a particular employer.)
 - CreativeWork/Presentation (A talk/presentation I delivered.
 Some are just metadata, others will have full slides, transcripts, etc.)
-- CreativeWork/Reprint (An article I wrote somewhere else, and am)
 - CreativeWork/Note (A short piece of writing usually meant to give a personal status update, or share thoughts about some other item.)
-- Media (A video, photo, image post, etc that I created and posted as a distinct entity rather than a support asset for something else)
-- SocialMediaPosting (A shared link)
-- Quotation (A saved quotation)

 Other types may be added, and "subtypes" for these might be necessary to keep things tidy.
 Project in particular might require a subtype to describe the kind of thing *that was created* as part of the project.
 Might also need some kind of thing to represent ephemera.
 All the other types (Thing, Person, Event, Organization, Place, CreativeWork, Book, Movie, etc) are just things that *can be mentioned* in my own posts.